-Applicants must submit a line item budget (SF 424A) and corresponding budget narrative for EACH of the five (5) funding periods under the award, which are anticipated to be: (i) September 1, 2012 - August 31, 2013; (ii) September 1, 2013 - August 31, 2014; (iii) September 1, 2014 - August 31, 2015; and (iv) September 1, 2015 - August 31, 2016 and (v) September 1, 2016 - August 31, 2017.
+Applicants must submit a line item budget (SF 424A) and corresponding budget narrative for EACH of the four (4) funding periods under the award, which are anticipated to be: (i) September 1, 2013 - August 31, 2014; (ii) September 1, 2014 - August 31, 2015; and (iii) September 1, 2015 - August 31, 2016 and (iv) September 1, 2016 - August 31, 2017.

 The federal contribution to the budget is non-negotiable.
-The amount of federal funds designated for the award (as set forth in Appendix A, "Anticipated Funding Availability by Center Location," of this FFO) must not be exceeded in the proposed project budget.
+The amount of federal funds designated for the award (as set forth in Appendix A, "Anticipated

+Funding Availability by Center Location," of this FFO) must not be exceeded in the proposed project budget.
 Costs must be proposed, on a per-event, per-person, per-item basis for all travel (e.g., airfare, per diem, ground transportation).
 In particular, each of the training events set forth in Appendix E, "Center Training Requirements," must be budgeted for, as indicated.
 If a venue for an event is not stated, applicants are to assume that the event will be held in Washington, D.C.
 Applicants may include training costs under federal and/or non-federal cost share (if proposed).